The Resilience Fund supports community organizations protecting and standing with residents facing increased risks and uncertainty.

 The Resilience Fund supports and strengthens community organizations that are working to increase the protections and resilience of vulnerable residents in King County.
 Seattle Foundation created the Resilience Fund in 2017 as a vehicle for timely, flexible grantmaking to address urgent needs due to a shift in federal policies, funding and the national political climate.
 Developed with initial support from King County, Medina Foundation, Stolte Family Foundation, Bank of America, The Fund for New Citizens in The New York Community Trust, Sheng-Yen Lu Foundation, Emerald Fund and individual philanthropists, the Resilience Fund provides grants of up to $20,000 to community-based nonprofits.

-The Resilience Fund has supported community-based nonprofits in King County with flexible funding to address unanticipated and emerging challenges that impact marginalized populations in our region.
-Grants were made to nonprofits facing increased needs for support, legal guidance, organizing and advocacy to address threats and discrimination based on factors including race, gender, sexual orientation, religion, disability and country of origin.
+Since its inception, the Resilience Fund has supported community-based nonprofits in King County with flexible funding to address unanticipated and emerging challenges that impact marginalized populations in our region.
+Grants are made to nonprofits facing increased needs for support, legal guidance, organizing and advocacy to address threats and discrimination based on factors including race, gender, sexual orientation, religion, disability and country of origin.

 Left unchecked, attacks on those most vulnerable among us decrease equity, opportunity and the well-being of our region.